-As we highlighted in our recent article on October 2, the number of credit contracts signed has significantly increased in recent years.
-Credit professionals have noticed a resurgence in the number of borrowers as well as an increase in the amounts borrowed.
-This situation has resulted in a significant increase in the number of defaults.
-To protect consumers, the Belgian government has decided to strengthen legislation.
-Effective solution or demagogic stopgap?
+As we highlighted in our recent article from October 2nd, the number of credit contracts signed has been significantly increasing in recent years.
+Credit professionals are noticing a resurgence in the number of borrowers as well as a growth in the amounts borrowed.
+This situation has the corollary of a significant increase in the number of defaults.
+To protect the consumer, the Belgian government has decided to strengthen the legislation.
+Effective solution or demagogic palliative?

 Payment defaults are increasing and affect nearly 5% of borrowers in Belgium.

 Is this really surprising?
-One might doubt it, because, upstream, we have been witnessing for some years now, a significant increase in the number of credit contracts as well as an increase in the amounts borrowed.
+One might doubt it because, upstream, we have been observing for several years a significant increase in the number of credit contracts as well as an increase in the amounts borrowed.

 What is this situation due to?

-- The general trend of living on credit;
+- The general trend to live on credit;

 - The need to consume at all costs;